Showing posts with label Thi. Janaki Raman. Show all posts

 His hands and legs started shivering.
 Tongue lost its balance.

 “You fools!
-Where have you all gone leaving this big rat swim in the payasam?
-You have made this much Payasam just to feed this gutter.
+Where have you all gone, leaving this big rat to swim in the payasam?
+You have made this much payasam just to feed this gutter.
 Haven’t you?
 You scoundrels!
 Don’t you have even a plate to close it?”

 A servant maid came running towards him.